tonethar/IGME-330-Master/notes/dogfinder-1.md

 15) Add a `<link>` tag to the `<head>` section of **app.html** that links to this stylesheet

+    - Test it.
+The font for "My Results" should change to the Underdog font

 16) In **favorites.html**, `<link>` to the default stylesheet, and replace the entire "columns" div with: